-6. Iterative Improvement of Relative Orientation.
+6 Iterative Improvement of Relative Orientation

-If one ignores the orthonormality of the rotation matrix, a set of nine homogeneous linear equations can be obtained by a transformation of the coplanarity conditions that was first described in [Thompson 59b].
-These equations can be solved when eight pairs of corresponding ray directions are known [Rinner 63] [Longuet-Higgins 81].
-This is not a least-squares method that can make use of redundant measurements, nor can it be applied when fewer than eight points are given.
-The method is also strongly affected by measurement errors and fails for certain configurations of points [Longuet-Higgins 84].
-No true closed-form solution of the least-squares problem has been found for the general case, where both baseline and rotation are unknown.
-However, it is possible to determine how the overall error is affected by small changes in the baseline and small changes in the rotation.
-This allows one to make iterative adjustments to the baseline and the rotation that reduce the sum of squares of errors.
+If one ignores the orthonormality of the rotation matrix, a set of nine homogeneous linear equations can be obtained by a transformation of the coplanarity conditions that was first described by Thompson [49].
+These equations can be solved when eight pairs of corresponding ray directions are known [38, 27].
+This is not a leastsquares method that can make use of redundant measurements, nor can it be applied when fewer than eight points are given.
+Also, the method is strongly affected by measurement errors and fails for certain configurations of points [28].